a-r-t/SER-225-Game-RPG/docs/BugReport/bug-report.md

 ## JFrame size inconsistency between Windows and MacOS

-On MacOS, the JFrame size is larger than it is on Windows.
+On MacOS, the JFrame size is slightly larger than it is on Windows.
-This is because of the operating system's window styles.
-On MacOS, the window is curved and adds extra space at the bottom in order to achieve this effect.
-On Windows, the window is rectangular and does not have this forced extra space.
-The Windows window is "correct" in that it is the ideal size that I was aiming for.

-I don't think this is solvable as this seems to be happening at the operating system level rather than the Java Swing level, but maybe there's something I'm missing...
+Might have to do with how the frame style changes across the different operating systems, but I am not 100% sure...